fritchie/fio_benchmark_exporter/README.md

 go build .
 ```

-A sample Dockerfile and docker-compose.yaml are also provided.
+A sample Dockerfile, docker-compose.yaml, kustomization.yaml and kubernetes manifests are also provided.

 ### Running